-The first step of the science-based target setting process is defining the baseline emissions of the commercial real estate portfolio for which a target will be set.
+The first step of the science-based target setting process is defining the base year emissions intensity (kg CO2/m2) of the commercial real estate portfolio for which a target will be set.
 A 2020 report by the Partnership for Carbon Accounting Financials (PCAF) detailed the carbon accounting methodology for various asset classes, including commercial real estate.
-When direct disclosure of buildings' energy-related emissions is not available, emissions should be calculated based on asset-level energy use and emission factors (PCAF 2020).
+When direct disclosure of buildings' energy-related emissions and tenants' energy-related emissions are not available, emissions should be calculated based on (average) asset-level and average tenants energy use and emission factors (PCAF 2020).
 In principle, setting science-based targets for real estate portfolios requires the following data points:

-- Data to estimate buildings' direct energy-related emissions (i.e., energy performance certificates or labeling, or average/estimated building energy consumption linked to on-site fuel combustion); - Data to estimate buildings' indirect energy-related emissions (i.e., energy performance certificates or labeling, or average/estimated energy consumption linked to purchased electricity, steam, heat and cooling, including the energy consumption of the tenants); - Outstanding investment amount of properties; - Property values at the time of investment; - Building type (i.e., residential or service);
+- Data to estimate buildings' direct energy-related emissions (i.e., energy performance certificates or labeling, or average/estimated building energy consumption linked to on-site fuel combustion); - Data to estimate buildings' indirect energy-related emissions (i.e., energy performance certificates or labeling, or average/estimated energy consumption linked to purchased electricity, steam, heat and cooling, including the energy consumption of the tenants); - Outstanding loan or investment amount of properties; - Property values at the time of investment;

-- Floor area70 of current properties; and - Portfolio growth rate in target year (optional for setting absolute emissions targets).
+- Building type (i.e., residential or service); - Floor area72 of current properties; and - Portfolio growth rate in target year (optional).